cohenoa/Computational-quantification-of-cellular-subpopulations-within-tumors-in-anti-cancer-therapy/README.md

 ### Input ###
-In both scripts the variable `data` is the input matrix, where each column represents a particular protein, and each row a cell i.
+In both scripts the variable `data` is the input matrix, where each column represents a particular protein, and each row is a cell i.
 Examples of data inputs are presented as in supplementary tables S2-S7.

 ### Output ###